 REL 787a, The English Reformation Liturgical Traditions and the Evolution of the Anglican Books of Common Prayer.
 This course considers the liturgical reforms in England, official and unofficial, that gave rise to the Anglican, Presbyterian, Baptist, Congregationalist, Quaker, and Methodist traditions from 1540 to 1789, looking at liturgical books, theological issues, architecture, music, and preaching styles.
 The second part of the course focuses on the Anglican Prayer Book tradition from 1789 to the present, and compares the 1979 Book of Common Prayer with that of another Anglican province.
-The course is designed for students of all denominations, and non-Episcopal students can compare their own denominational book with the 1979 Prayer Book.
-Bryan Spinks.
-REL 789b, North American Protestant Liturgical Traditions.
-This course traces the development of a variety of Protestant worship traditions currently present in North America.
-It begins with European roots and ends with the worldwide practice of Protestant worship, heavily influenced by North American developments.
-Attention is paid to the interaction with culture and the arts.
-Individuals and events shaping present-day Protestant worship are discussed.
-The course objectives are to give students a strong historical and theological basis for understanding current worship practices.
-It should be especially useful for church musicians and anyone contemplating further study in liturgical studies.
-James F. White.
+This course is required of all Berkeley Divinity School students seeking the Diploma of Anglican Studies; however, the course is designed for students of all denominations, with non-Episcopal students comparing their own denominational book with the 1979 Prayer Book.
+Bryan D. Spinks.